a-rilley/simple_pid_ros/README.md

 # simple_pid_ros
 ## A Simple PID Controller for Robot Operating System (ROS)
-This program was written to easily publish and subscribe to ROS topics relevant to PID control.
-This controller has been used for robotics applications and can be used to control multiple processes by running multiple instances (nodes) of it in the launch file.
+This program was written to provide PID control to robotic control systems and to easily publish and subscribe to ROS topics relevant to the controller.
+This controller can be used to control multiple processes by running multiple instances (nodes) in the launch file.

 ## simple_pid.launch
 Use this file to: